apache/pekko-http/docs/src/main/paradox/client-side/host-level.md

 they arrive, independently of the request order.
 Of course this means that there needs to be another way to associate a response with its respective request.
 The way that this is done is by allowing the application to pass along a custom "context" object with the request, which is then passed back to the application with the respective response.
-This context object of type `T` is completely opaque to Akka HTTP, i.e. you can pick whatever works best for your particular application scenario.
+This context object of type `T` is completely opaque to Apache Pekko HTTP, i.e. you can pick whatever works best for your particular application scenario.

 @@@ note